Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 *Buildings, Infantries and Vehicles with Shield in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*

 - Now you can have a shield for any TechnoType if `Shield.Strength` is set greater than 0.
 It serves as a second health pool with independent `Armor` and `Strength` values.
+- `Shield.AbsorbOverDamage`controls whether or not the shield absorbs damage dealt beyond shield's current strength when the shield breaks.
 - `Shield.SelfHealing` and `Shield.Respawn` respect the following settings: 0.0 disables the feature, 1%-100% recovers/respawns the shield strength in percentage, other number recovers/respawns the shield strength directly.
 Specially, `Shield.SelfHealing` with a negative number deducts the shield strength.
 - `Shield.SelfHealing.Rate` and `Shield.Respawn.Rate` respect the following settings: 0.0 instantly recovers the shield, other values determine the frequency of shield recovers/respawns in ingame minutes.
+- `Shield.IdleAnim`, if set, will be played while the shield is intact.
+This animation is automatically set to loop indefinitely.
+- `Shield.BreakAnim`, if set, will be played when the shield has been broken.
-- `Shield.HitAnim` will be played if set when Shield is attacked, similiar to Iron Curtaion.
+- `Shield.HitAnim`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
-- A TechnoType with a Shield will show its Shield Strength.
+- A TechnoType with a shield will show its shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
   - Buildings now use the 5th frame of `pips.shp` to display the shield strength while other units uses the 16th frame by default.
   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
 If only 1 digit set, then it will always display it, or if 3 digits set, it will respect `ConditionYellow` and `ConditionRed`. `Pips.Shield.Building` is used for BuildingTypes.
   - `pipbrd.shp` will use its 4th frame to display an infantry's shield strength and the 3th frame for other units if `pipbrd.shp` has extra 2 frames.
 And `Shield.BracketDelta` can be used as additonal `PixelSelectionBracketDelta` for shield strength.
+- Warheads have new options that interact with shields.
+  - `PenetratesShield` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
+It also allows targeting the TechnoType even if weapons using the warhead cannot target or damage the shield.
+  - `BreaksShield` allows the warhead to always break shields of TechnoTypes, regardless of the amount of strength the shield has remaining or the damage dealt, assuming it affects the shield's armor type.
+Residual damage, if there is any, still respects `Shield.AbsorbOverDamage`.

 In `rulesmd.ini`:
 ```ini